-To connect established entrepreneurs with new and struggling ones, especially those from underserved backgrounds, the Small Business Administration (SBA) and the Corporation for National and Community Service (CNCS) should:
+To connect experienced entrepreneurs with new and struggling ones, especially those from underserved backgrounds, the Small Business Administration (SBA) and the Corporation for National and Community Service should:

 - Collaborate to develop an Entrepreneurship Corps, or “E-Corps,” to mentor and train entrepreneurs.
 The SBA should create a plan to deploy E-Corps members to underserved communities across the United States that apply for specific assistance.

-- Endeavor Insights found that 33% of founders who were mentored by successful entrepreneurs went on to become “top performers,” compared with just 10% of all others.
+- Endeavor Insight found that 33% of founders who were mentored by successful entrepreneurs went on to become “top performers,” compared with just 10% of all others.

 - A study from the Journal of Small Business Management found that effective mentoring helped aspiring student entrepreneurs see themselves as entrepreneurs, enhancing their capabilities to further their new business ideas.